 But I've always been the anxious type

 Chronic anxiety often means you grew up with a parent who was anxious, or in a household that was unstable.
 Or you lived through childhood trauma that deeply affected your sense of self and worth.
-Whatever the case, therapy can make a difference, no matter how long you've lived with fearful thinking.
+Whatever the case, therapy can make a difference, no matter how long you've lived with fearful thinking or if you have high functioning anxiety.

 - Harley Therapy guide to anxiety and generalised anxiety disorder (GAD)